serebrov/notes/2013-05-24-angular-seo.md

 content - we provide static content on the server site and then angular requests content dynamically an overrides static data.

-A better (and more complex) solution is to crawl the website and give page snapshots to search engines.
+A better (and more complex) solution is to crawl the website and give static page snapshots to search engines.
 This can be done with a headless browser like [PhantomJS](http://phantomjs.org/) which you can run periodically to generate static page snapshots.